efabless/caravel_user_project/docs/source/roundtrip.rst

 	make openlane

 	# Build the pdk
-	# To build the pdk you need to install magic
 	# make sure to change <directory_name> with the directory you created in step 1
 	# in this case it is caravel_tutorial

 	export PDK_ROOT=~/<directory_name>/pdks # you need to export this whenever you start a new shell make pdk

-	# To simulate you need the pdk with SRAM, to build the pdk with SRAM use
-	make pdk-with-sram

 5. Now you can start hardening your design, for example